dgonzales1222/ipython_project/README.md

 The program produces two types of outputs:
 1. The first one is the **textual summary** showing the current date, crop type, location, cumulative GDD, estimated growth stage, and progress within the stage.<br><br>

 **Figure 4** <br>
 *Example Textual Summary Output*<br>
 <img src="./images/summary_sample.png" width="600">
 2. The second output is the **GDD Progress Plot**.
-When selected by the user (by responding “y” to the prompt), the program generates a plot showing the historical cumulative GDD distribution based on Open-Meteo temperature data, an ideal GDD trajectory assuming optimal thermal conditions, and the actual cumulative GDD for the current season. <br><br>
+When selected by the user (by responding “y” to the prompt), the program generates a plot showing the historical cumulative GDD distribution based on Open-Meteo temperature data, an ideal GDD trajectory assuming optimal thermal conditions, and the actual cumulative GDD for the current season. <br>

 **Figure 5** <br>
 *Example GDD Progress Plot Output*<br>
 <img src="./images/2026-01-21_lettuce_short_Benguet.png" width="600">